Modern Slavery Act Transparency Statement

 Due diligence and risk assessment processes

-We work with our suppliers using tools such as supplier assessment questionnaires, provisions in our supplier contracts and our supplier code.
+We work with our suppliers’ using tools such as supplier assessment questionnaires, provisions in our supplier contracts and our supplier code to ensure we communicate our requirements to suppliers.

 We look to ensure that our supply chains operate in an honest, fair and transparent manner.
 Supplier feedback serves as an essential means of identifying, assessing and addressing the risk of modern slavery.